atoti/atoti-migration-script-v0.5/README.md

 Current assumptions:

-- atoti session variable is "session"
+- atoti session variable is `session`
-- atoti cube name is "cube"
+- atoti cube variable is `cube`
-- store variable is not redefined
+- store variables are not redefined
-- store ".head()" method is used and all columns are displayed in the output (not too many columns).
-Otherwise, use the "--hierarchies" option.
+- store `.head()` method is used and all columns are displayed in the output (not too many columns).
+Otherwise, use the `--hierarchies` option.
-- measures are stored in m variable
+- measures are stored in an `m` variable
-- any m["XXX.VALUE"] was an automatically created measure from 0.4.3
+- any `m["XXX.VALUE"]` was an automatically created measure from 0.4.3

 Current known limitations: